• Skip to primary navigation

 If you have a basket style air fryer:

 Preheat the air fryer to 400 degrees Fahrenheit.
-Then line the basket with tinfoil and place the kernels on the foil.
+Then line the bottom of the basket with aluminum foil and place the kernels on the foil.
 Cook it for 6-8 minutes at 400 degrees Fahrenheit, or until the popping stops.
 Keep the lid closed for another 1-2 minutes to allow any extra kernels to finish popping.

-• Making popcorn in the air fryer is challenging.
-This method is the best I have found for the air fryer that I have, but note that if you have a different model you will likely need to modify the directions.
+• Making popcorn in the air fryer is challenging and can be a bit of a tedious cooking process.
+After a lot of trial and error this method is the best I have found for the air fryer that I have, but note that if you have a different model you will likely need to modify the directions and adjust the cooking time accordingly.

 • If you don't want to pre-heat the air fryer I recommend cooking the popcorn for 13 minutes at 400 degrees Fahrenheit.

 • Not all the kernels will pop when you make popcorn in the air fryer.
-If you try and get all the kernels to pop, some of the kernels will end up burning.
+If you try and get all the kernels to pop, some of the kernels will end up burning so you will be left with some unpopped kernels.

 • I recommend keeping the top tray in the air fryer to help block the popped kernels from hitting the top of the air fryer.

-• Don't try omitting the oil from this popcorn recipe - the kernels won't pop in the air fryer if there is no oil on them.
+• Do not try omitting the oil from this popcorn recipe - the kernels won't pop in the air fryer if there is no oil on them.

 Variations and add ins:

-• Instead of avocado oil you could coat the tin foil in melted butter, coconut oil or olive oil.
+• Instead of avocado oil you could coat the aluminum foil in another type of oil or fat such as melted butter, coconut oil or olive oil.

 Topping ideas:

-You can top popcorn with so many things including melted butter, melted coconut oil, salt, pepper, truffle salt, dried dill, ground black pepper or even nutritional yeast.
+You can top this homemade popcorn with so many things to give it the flavour you like including melted butter or melted coconut oil, and your favorite seasonings such as sea salt, black pepper, truffle salt, dried dill, garlic powder, onion powder, cinnamon, sugar, or even nutritional yeast.

 How to store: